 (b) the production by a local government or any other authority authorised to levy rates and taxes in relation to the parcel or any part of the parcel of what purports to be the certified copy of the plan or transfer so delivered is evidence that it is the certified copy so delivered.

-[Section 61 amended by No. 58 of 1995 s.
+[Section 61 amended: No. 58 of 1995 s.
 58; No. 14 of 1996 s.
 4.]

 62. Rating on unimproved value